Delirium

 The following may help you or someone you are caring for with delirium:

-• plenty of rest and no over-stimulation
+• plenty of rest and moderate amounts of activity – don't overdo it!

 • enough sleep, healthy food, water, movement and regular use of the toilet.